xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/spa.md

 ## Problem

-The problem with SPA is html5 routing.
-For example, suppose your app base url is `/app` and client route url is `/app/someroute` (before there were no problem because route would look like `/app/#!/someroute`).
-When user hit refresh (or bookmark) such route, server is actually called with route url.
-Server must recognize it and return index page.
+The problem with SPA is HTML5 routing.
+For example, suppose your app base URL is `/app` and the client route URL is `/app/someroute` (before, there was no problem because the route would look like `/app/#!/someroute`).
+When a user hits refresh (or a bookmark) for such a route, the server is actually called with the route URL.
+The server must recognize it and return the index page.

-For example, Angular 2 router use html5 mode my default.
+For example, the Angular 2 router uses HTML5 mode by default.

 ### Solution

 The problem consists of two points:

 1. Correctly process resource calls (css, js, images, etc) and return 404 for missed resources
-2. Recognize application routes and return index page instead
+2. Recognize application routes and return the index page instead

-Bundles register dropwizard-assets servlet with special filter above it.
-Filter tries to process all incoming urls.
-This approach grants that all calls to resources will be processed and index page will not be returned instead of resource (solves problem 1).
+The bundle registers the `dropwizard-assets` servlet with a special filter above it.
+Filter tries to process all incoming URLs.
+This approach guarantees that all calls to resources will be processed and the index page will not be returned instead of a resource (solves problem 1).

-If resource is not found - index page returned.
+If a resource is not found, the index page is returned.
 To avoid redirection in case of bad resources request, filter will redirect only requests accepting 'text/html'.
-Additional regexp (configurable) is used to recognize most resource calls and avoid redirection (show correct 404).
+Additional regexp (configurable) is used to recognize most resource calls and avoid redirection (showing the correct 404).

 From example above, `/app/someroute` will return index page and `/app/css/some.css` will return css.
-`/app/css/unknown.css` will return 404 as resource call will be recognized and css file is not exists.
+`/app/css/unknown.css` will return 404 because the resource call will be recognized and the CSS file does not exist.

 ## Setup